acend/openshift-operations-training/content/en/docs/01/03_additional-components.md

 ## Task {{% param sectionnumber %}}.2 Replace the ingress controller certificate

-After your `ClusterIssuer` is ready, you can request a wildcard certificate to be used on the Ingress Controller for the default subdomain `apps.+username+-ops-training.openshift.ch`:
+After your `ClusterIssuer` is ready, you can request a wildcard certificate to be used on the Ingress Controller for the default subdomain `apps.+username+-ops-training.openshift.ch`.
+Before you can apply the file you need to change the parameters `commonName` and `dnsNames` to match your cluster name.

 ```bash
 oc apply -f /home/ec2-user/ocp4-ops/resources/cert-manager/certificate_wildcard-ingress.yaml